Gonzalez and Buxton homer, Twins beat Rays 6-2

 UP NEXT

-Twins RHP Jake Odorizzi (7-2) will go against an unannounced Tampa Bay reliever in Sunday’s series finale.
+Twins RHP Jake Odorizzi (7-2) will go against Rays LHP Ryan Yarbrough (4-1) in Sunday’s series finale.
+Tampa Bay’s plans to use an opener were changed due to a taxed bullpen.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports